rsyslog/rsyslog/appliance/README.md

 Right now, it is under development.
 We welcome checking out and commenting it, but **do not use it in production**.

+This provides two containers:
+- alpine based, this is what you want in production
+- ubuntu based, this is primarily for rsyslog developers

 more info:
 - https://github.com/rsyslog/rsyslog/issues/2368
 - https://github.com/rsyslog/rsyslog/projects/5